 Why become an Au Pair?
 There are many reasons why people want to be an Au Pair.
-For some, its a short period of work and life experience - a great opportunity to experience life in the UK, improve your English, meet new friends and see something of the country.
+For some, its a short period of work and life experience - a great opportunity to experience life in the UK, improve your English, meet new friends and see something of a new country.
 While some Au Pairs stay for the summer, many others stay for longer periods, of between six and twelve months.
+In particular, there is great demand for candidates who can commit to a 12 month match.

 Do I Need Experience?

-It’s not essential to have specific experience to become an Au Pair, although being able to demonstrate that you have spent time with children certainly helps.
+It is not essential to have specific experience to become an Au Pair, although being able to demonstrate that you have spent time with children certainly helps.
 Of course, working towards a child care qualification is desirable but not essential.
 Although Au Pair work is simple, it can be challenging and varied.
-But ultimately, very personally rewarding.
+But ultimately, it is very personally rewarding and improves on your professional development as an inidividual.

 Au Pairs need to be adaptable, and prepared to handle housework (such as dusting, ironing, vacuuming, tidying and preparing light meals for the children).
 On average, you could be expected to do household tasks for 1 - 2 hours a day for five days a week.
 Working styles required will depend very much on the host family - many will expect their Au Pair to fit into the family routine very quickly, or be able to take the initiative in caring for the children.